 Documents needed for Working on Campus

-- Complete a W-4 and an I-9 form on or BEFORE the first working day.
+- If you are a new or rehired foreign national employee you will need to complete a Foreign National Information Form and a Form I-9 on or BEFORE the first working day.
 These forms are located in the Office of Human Resources/Payroll at the SGC Building, Suite #102, 1919 University Dr N.

-- Documentation you need to bring with you in order to complete the above forms.
+- Documentation you need to bring with you include:

 - Individuals on a F-1 visa: bring your I-20 and I-94 card.

 - Individuals on F-2 visa status are not eligible to work.

 - Individuals on a J-1 visa bring your DS-2019 and I-94 card.

 - Before beginning your on-campus employment, it must be authorized in SEVIS.
 You must provide a copy of the offer letter to your international student advisor complete with dates of work, pay, and number of hours per week of work.
 J-1 students sponsored by another organization such as IIE, Fulbright or ISEP, for example, must check with their sponsor to determine if they are eligible for on-campus employment.
 Again, all J-1 on-campus employment authorization must be approved and entered on the DS-2019 PRIOR to beginning any on-campus employment.